Oh yeah, well you hear this too, the truth about public teacher salaries.

 Exactly.

-I thought absolutely almost uh you know, beyond belief.
+It's absolutely almost beyond belief.

 Well, the way you've explained it, it's not beyond belief.